checol70/seeding/README.md

 # seeding
-Seeding repo for creating RESTful stuffs
+Seeding repo for creating RESTful stuffs, to use just change <name> to anything you want it.